ppossanzini/axonflow/README.md

 IRequest (including generic variants)
 INotification
 IStreamRequest
-Add a package reference to AxonFlow.Contracts
+Add a package reference to Axon-Contracts

 This package is useful in scenarios where your AxonFlow contracts are in a separate assembly/project from handlers.
 Example scenarios include: